epsagon/epsagon-python/README.md

 ## Opening Issues

-If you encounter a bug with the Epsagon library for Node.js, we want to hear about it.
+If you encounter a bug with the Epsagon library for Python, we want to hear about it.

 When opening a new issue, please provide as much information about the environment:
-* Library version, Node.js runtime version, dependencies, etc.
+* Library version, Python runtime version, dependencies, etc.
 * Snippet of the usage.
 * A reproducible example can really help.